 $ sudo apt-get purge package_name

 In this article, we have learned the use of apt-get command for installing packages in a Debian system.
-Using the command line for installing and managing packages saves a lot of time.
+Using the apt command line for installing and managing packages saves a lot of time.
 It also comes in handy when you are accessing and performing the installation on a remote system via SSH.
+There is also a guide on using apt on Ubuntu.